jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 An extension may be distributed as both a source JavaScript package published on NPM and as a prebuilt extension bundle published in a Python package, giving users the choice of how to install it.

 Because prebuilt extensions do not require a JupyterLab rebuild, they have a distinct advantage in multiuser systems where JuptyerLab is installed at the system level.
 On such systems, only the system administrator has permissions to rebuild JupyterLab and install source extensions.
-Since prebuilt extensions can be installed at the system level, per-environment level, or per-user level, each user can have their own separate set of prebuilt extensions that are loaded dynamically in their browser on top of the system-wide JuptyerLab.
+Since prebuilt extensions can be installed at the per-user level, the per-environment level, or the system level, each user can have their own separate set of prebuilt extensions that are loaded dynamically in their browser on top of the system-wide JupyterLab.

 .. tip::
    We recommend developing prebuilt extensions in Python packages for user convenience.